Worldpay/hybris/README.md

 ## Installing the Plugin using the provided recipes

-The AddOn provides 3 gradle recipes to be used with the hybris installer.
+The AddOn provides 2 gradle recipes to be used with the hybris installer.

 1. wp_b2c_acc with fulfilment functionality

 2. wp_b2c_acc_oms with OMS functionality.
-3. wp_b2b_acc that uses the B2B accelerator

-The recipes are based on the b2c_acc, b2c_acc_oms and b2b_acc recipes provided by hybris.
+The recipes are based on the b2c_acc and b2c_acc_oms recipes provided by hybris.

 The recipes can be found under the installer folder.